wbudic/LifeLog/Current Development Check List.md

 This version is not compatible in data structure to prior versions.
 Data migration is required, to transfer previous data (see ../dbLifeLog/main.cnf).

 ## LifeLog
+* Implement sticky log entries.
+* $CUR_MTH_SVIEW - Start view page is for current month, and the sticky set.
 * Some System settings to be stored in session.
 As these are  known even before logon.
 > i.e. $SESSN_EXPR, $RELEASE_VER, $TIME_ZONE, $LOG_PATH